-Other Tips for Making Breastfeeding Work
+Other Tips for Making Breastfeeding Work for YOU

 - Make it a Team Effort—It took two to make a baby, so have your team help!!
 Even if that is just bringing you a glass of water or a snack.

-- Pump everyday—If you are overproducing, this can be helpful to release some of the milk so that your baby gets the good, fat-rich hind milk (although don’t pump too much as that can stimulate more production).
+- Pump every day—If you are overproducing, this can be helpful to release some of the milk so that your baby gets the good, fat-rich hind milk (although don’t pump too much as that can stimulate more production).
 Pumping can help you keep a store of milk for later on and also give you and your body a MUCH needed break!!

-- Don’t be ashamed—Breastfeeding is a natural life phase and not something you should cover, hide or be ashamed to do, especially in public.
+- Don’t be cover up—breastfeeding is a natural life phase and not something you should cover, hide or be ashamed to do, especially in public.
 I have found that covering up just creates a hot baby who doesn’t get as good of a feeding session (which creates a fussy baby), so find what you are comfortable with but don’t ever feel bad for feeding your baby!